How we behave in both personal and professional situations is usually governed by a set of unwritten rules, known as 'social norms'.

 - How will the manager conduct reviews to be in line with their team behaviors?

-- Do teams need a new chat software to align their communication with their behaviors?
+- Do teams need a new chat software (or another type of asynchronous communication) to align their communications with their behaviors?

 Don't confuse team norms with organizational norms